Ultra-fast interpretable machine-learning potentials: Code availability

 \section{Code availability}

 Code for fitting UF$_2$ and UF$_3$ potentials, as well as exporting LAMMPS-compatible tables is freely available in our open-source ``Ultra-Fast Force Fields'' GitHub repository~\cite{xie2021uf}.
 The $\text{UF}_2$ potential is natively supported by LAMMPS, GROMACS, and other molecular dynamics suites that can construct potentials from interpolation tables.
-In LAMMPS, the pair style ``table" is available for execution on both CPU and GPUs, enabling the $\text{UF}_2$ potential to benefit from various computer architectures.
+In LAMMPS, the pair style ``table" is available for execution on both CPU and GPUs, enabling the $\text{UF}_2$ potential to benefit from various computer architectures. \ed{A LAMMPS package for using $\text{UF}_{2,3}$ potentials is also available in the repository.}